ThomasGysemans/code_editor/README.md

 ## Usage

-After importing the package into your project, you can initialize an `EditorModel` to control the editor :
+After importing the package into your project, you can initialize an `EditorModel` to control the editor.
+If you use a `Stateless` widget, then declare this code in the `build()` function:

 ```dart
 // example of a easier way to write code